AbirHasan2005/TelegramScraper/README.md

 ![Screenshot 3](https://telegra.ph/file/b4e9fd7d59576b3174b10.png)

 **💬 It operates within Telegram’s official system — no hacks, no risks — just pure automation at its best.**

-### Channel Limit

-Telegram allows up to 200 members to be added manually to a channel.

-The bot respects this limit.
-Simple.
-Clean.

-### Group Limit – Practically Unlimited

-For groups, you can add unlimited members — until Telegram itself steps in.

-That means hundreds or even thousands can be added if you use smart tactics (like aged accounts).

-### Account Strategy

-New accounts = high risk of ban.

-Old, fresh accounts = better performance, higher limits.

-Got banned?
-No worries.
-Just log in a new account — the bot keeps working without downtime.

-## Why It Works

-- Fully automated.

-- No API limits — this works through Telegram’s own interface.

-Built for marketers, promoters, and anyone who wants fast, silent, and scalable growth.